projectcontour/contour-operator/design/service-apis.md

 ### Contour

-The Contour custom resource will be used to provide a structured object for representing the Contour configuration.
+The Contour custom resource will be used to provide a structured object for representing the configuration of a Contour instance.
 A Contour custom resource will be consumed by a GatewayClass.
-Since the Contour custom resource triggers the operator to instantiate a Contour environment, a field will be added to prevent this behavior and treat the Contour as a configuration-only resource.
+Since the Contour custom resource currently triggers the operator to instantiate a Contour instance, a field will be added to prevent this behavior and treat the Contour as a configuration-only resource.
 The following data structure will be used to manage this behavior:

 ```go
 // ContourSpec currently exists.